Simon Girty: Battle of Fallen Timbers

 The Battle of Fallen Timbers took place on the north side of the river, five miles upstream of Fort Miami, where a tornado had once struck, creating a mass of dead trees.
 Roughly 1,200 Confederacy warriors led by Blue Jacket, supported by about 100 Canadian volunteers led by William Caldwell, positioned themselves within the natural fortification and waited.
 Opposing them were 2,200 well-trained regulars and 750 mounted Kentucky volunteers.

-Only half of the warrior force was in position when Wayne launched his attack on the morning of August 20, 1794.
-Mounted Kentucky militia charged the Confederacy position and were met with a volley of musket fire.
-The militia fell back and several hundred warriors surged forward but were soon stopped by volleys of fire from Wayne's regulars.
+Only half of the warrior force was in position when Wayne launched his attack on the morning of 20 August 1794.
+The mounted Kentucky militia charged the Confederacy position and were met with a volley of musket fire.
+The militia fell back, and several hundred warriors surged forward but were soon stopped by volleys of fire from Wayne's regulars.
 A series of bayonet charges pushed the warriors back into the tangle of unrooted trees.
-When the Legion's left turned into the Indigenous flank and engaged Caldwell's volunteers, the warriors broke and ran.
-Girty, McKee and Elliott could only watch as the panicked warriors fled towards Fort Miami.
+When the Legion's left flank turned to engage Caldwell's volunteers, the warriors broke and ran.
+Girty, McKee, and Elliott could only watch as the panicked warriors fled towards Fort Miami.
 They had been given explicit orders not to participate in the battle.
 The warriors discovered that the fort's gate was barred against them.
 They continued their flight downriver to the mouth of the Maumee.
-Wayne's victorious forces marshalled outside Fort Miami where there was an exchange of angry words but no demand to surrender.
+Wayne's victorious forces marshalled outside Fort Miami, where there was an exchange of angry words but no demand to surrender.
 A few days later the Legion withdrew back to Fort Greenville, burning deserted villages and fields of corn as they went.

-A month later, at Brownstown, Lieutenant Governor Simcoe, along with Girty, McKee and Elliot, tried to persuade the Confederacy leaders to continue the war, but the defeat had convinced them to accept the inevitable.
+A month later, at Brownstown, Lieutenant Governor Simcoe, along with Girty, McKee, and Elliot, tried to persuade the Confederacy leaders to continue the war, but the defeat had convinced them to accept the inevitable.
 In August 1795, they met Wayne at Fort Greenville and signed the treaty he had prepared.
-With slight modifications the boundary established by the Treaty of Fort McIntosh was confirmed in exchange for goods and an annual payment.

-Jay's Treaty between the United States and Britain was ratified by Congress in 1795, resolving outstanding issues from the 1783 Treaty of Paris.
+With slight modifications, the boundary established by the Treaty of Fort McIntosh was confirmed in exchange for goods and an annual payment.
+The Jay Treaty between the United States and Britain was ratified by Congress in 1795, resolving outstanding issues from the 1783 Treaty of Paris.
 In June 1796, the British withdrew from Detroit.
-It has been claimed that Girty was at a tavern in Detroit when the Americans arrived in early July but escaped arrest by swimming his horse across the Detroit River.
+It has been claimed that Girty was at a tavern in Detroit when the Americans arrived in early July, but escaped arrest by swimming his horse across the Detroit River.